How to Open a Bakery in California

 Open a business bank account

 Separating your personal and business finances is essential for accurate bookkeeping and financial management.
-Open a business bank account to handle all bakery-related transactions.
+How to open a business bank account to handle all bakery-related transactions.
 This will streamline your accounting processes, simplify tax reporting, and ensure a clear distinction between personal and business expenses.

 Set up accounting systems